This is not an emergency or crisis service. If you are in immediate danger or need urgent medical attention, please call 999.

-Our Live Chat Helpline is for women and girls aged 16 and over, who live in England, whose lives have been affected by sexual violence.
-It doesn’t matter whether it happened recently or a long time ago, we are here for you.
+Our Live Chat Helpline is for women and girls aged 16 and over whose lives have been affected by rape, sexual abuse or any type of sexual violence.

-You will have up to 45 minutes to talk to the operator through text.
-You may have less time if the session or operator’s shift is ending soon.
+You may have less time if the session or the operator’s shift is ending soon.

-All of our Live Chat Helpline operators are women from Rape Crisis Centres in England.
-They have training and experience in providing emotional support to people who have experienced sexual violence.
+They have training and experience in providing emotional support to people who have been affected by sexual violence.

 Will I always speak to the same person?

-During a Live Chat Helpline session, you will chat one-to-one with one of our operators.
+During a Live Chat Helpline session, you will chat one-to-one with one of these operators.

-Our operators do not give their name during chats.
+Our operators do not give their name during a chat.